-Day 2: Feed your cat about 1/4 the amount he would normally eat.
+Day 2: Feed your cat about 1/4 the serving he would normally eat.

-Day 3: Feed your cat about 1/2 the amount he would normally eat.
+Day 3: Feed your cat about 1/2 the serving he would normally eat.

-Day 4: Feed your cat about 3/4 the amount he would normally eat.
+Day 4: Feed your cat about 3/4 the serving he would normally eat.

-Day 5: Feed your cat his normal amount of food.
+Day 5: Feed your cat his normal serving of food.

 If your cat begins to get too thin, feed him more food.
 If your cat begins to put on unwanted extra weight, cut back on his portion.

-This recipe is specifically written and will be deficient without the supplements included or completely following recipe as instructed.
-There are many ways to feed your cat…and every owner must make the best choices for their pet.
+This recipe is specifically measured and will be deficient without the supplements included or completely following recipe as instructed.
+There are many ways to feed your cat.
+Every owner must make the best choices for their pet.

-Put 2-3 days worth of homemade cat food in zip lock bags or plastic freezer containers and freeze.
-You can also make individual patties or meatballs in single daily servings, freeze them on cookie sheets, remove when frozen and store in larger bags/containers once individually frozen.
-Thaw as needed.
+Put 2-3 days worth of homemade cat food in zip lock bags and/or plastic freezer containers and freeze.
+You can also make individual patties or meatballs in single daily servings, freeze on cookie sheets.
+Remove when frozen and store in larger bags/containers once individually frozen.
+Thaw and serve as needed.